buchenberg/generator-powdered-toast/README.md

 ## About

-### Swagger based Mock API

 Generator-powdered-toast uses [Yeoman](http://yeoman.io) to generate a mock server based on a [Swagger](http://swagger.io/) specification.
 This is useful for front-end development when you have a swagger specification of an API that is being actively developed.
 No more waiting for the API developers to deploy to a development server.
 Get started building your boss UX right away.

+Have a production or development API that is being changed?
+You can seemlessly proxy requests not specified in the Swagger to those upstream services by adding an optional proxy.

 The powdered-toast server uses the following technolgy stack:

-* [hapi.js](https://hapijs.com/) - A badass REST server from the ninjas at Walmart.com.
+* [hapi.js](https://hapijs.com/) - A badass Node.js REST server from the ninjas at Walmart.com.
 * A fork of [Swagmock](https://www.npmjs.com/package/swagmock) - A Swagger based mocking library.
 * [swaggerize-hapi](https://github.com/krakenjs/swaggerize-hapi) - A Swagger based hapi.js plugin.
 * [hapi-swaggered-ui](https://github.com/z0mt3c/hapi-swaggered-ui) - A Swagger UI implementation for hapi.js.
 * [h2o2](https://github.com/hapijs/h2o2) - A proxy handler plugin for hapi.js.

-### Proxy

-Have a production or development API that is being changed?
-You can seemlessly proxy requests not specified in the Swagger to those upstream services by adding an optional proxy.

-## Using the Generator
+## Making Powdered Toast

 Make sure you have pre-installed [node.js](https://nodejs.org/), [npm](https://www.npmjs.com/), and [Yarn](https://yarnpkg.com/en/).
 Install [Yeoman](http://yeoman.io) and generator-powdered-toast globally using npm.